 I’m not angry.
 I’m overwhelmed.

-My unique wiring (hypersensitivity/hyperarousal) and past trauma leave me feel vulnerable and fragile in ways that others may not grasp.
-I often experience shame and anxiety over my persistent discomfort in my own skin.
-So disruptive!
+My unique wiring (hypersensitivity/hyperarousal) and past trauma leave me vulnerable and fragile in ways that others may not grasp.
+I often experience shame and anxiety over my unremitting discomfort- or as it was frequently referenced “my thin skin”, which is not an inaccurate descriptor, but also was not said with love.

 The stress of otherwise uneventful happenings can overpower my nervous system- like things which others don’t notice, can be crippling to me.
 Having come from a family whom regularly minimized and belittled me, feeling disregarded, violated, and on edge—became my default state.
-Since I can’t realistically expect others to accommodate my heightened sensitivity, my best option has been to isolate myself – to shield my nervous system from the stressors of life on earth (with others).
+As a now sensory smart and trauma informed adult, I do not expect others to accommodate my heightened sensitivity- my best option has been to isolate myself – to shield my nervous system from the stressors of life on earth (with others).

 Below are examples of how I am easily toppled by technically un-threatening sensory stimuli, which go un-noticed by most(or can be ignored):